Welcome

 2. Walk the field properly follow the planned path, and stop at regular points across the field.

-3. Inspect the plants check several plants at each stop for FAW signs:
+3. Inspect the plants check several plants at each site for FAW signs:

 • Damage on leaves